rocky-linux/documentation/docs/guides/installation.md

 # Installing Rocky Linux 9

-This is a detailed guide for installing a 64-bit version of the Rocky Linux distribution on a stand-alone system.
+This is a detailed guide for installing a 64-bit version of the Rocky Linux distribution on a standalone system.
 We will be performing a server class install.
 We will step through the installation and customization steps in the following sections.

 ## OS Installation Prerequisites

-First, you need to download the ISO to be used for this installation of Rocky Linux.
+Download the ISO to use for this installation of Rocky Linux.

-The latest ISO image for the version of Rocky Linux that we will be using for this installation can be downloaded from here:
+You can download the latest ISO image for the version of Rocky Linux for this installation here:

 ```
 https://www.rockylinux.org/download/